 Despite our best efforts to follow the original studies as closely as possible, our replication differed from the originals in several ways and we had to make many adjustments and analytical decisions.
 Many of the original studies only reported descriptive statistics and there were ambiguities regarding the exact analysis used.
-Take Problem 10 as an example, Shafir and Thaler (1998) did not specify which type of t-test they employed to compare the options.
 As a result, we deduced a set of comprehensive statistical analyses that we thought would help better interpret the answers.
 The lacking analytical details of the original studies raises the importance of reproductions and replications of old studies to facilitate a more transparent sharing of methods, data, code, and the documentation needed to facilitate reproducible replicable future research (Alston & Rick, 2021).
-We tried our best to compare the original’s findings to the replication’s, yet given our reconstruction and adjustments to the data analysis, we caution regarding over interpreting the comparisons between the replication results and the original effects.
+We tried our best to compare the original’s findings to the replications’, yet given our reconstruction and adjustments to the data analysis, we caution regarding over interpreting the comparisons between the replication results and the original effects.

-We recruited a much larger and more diverse sample than the original studies, yet our participants were exclusively from the US and from an online sample.
-With all participants coming from the same notably WEIRD country, there is doubt about the demographic representativeness of the project (Simons et al., 2017).
-Considering the different financial beliefs and habits in other societies, it would be beneficial to recruit participants from non-western countries to explore the cross-cultural reliability of the mental accounting phenomenon.
-In addition, we note that the data collection for this project was conducted during the covid-19 pandemic.
+Our participants were exclusively from the US and recruited using an online platform, which is a limitation to generalizability (Simons et al., 2017).
+Follow-up studies may aim to rerun the same problems using non-US samples to explore the cross-cultural reliability of the mental accounting phenomenon.
+For instance, a follow-up mass collaboration project conducted by Priolo et al. (2023) was a promising attempt in examining the robustness of mental accounting across cultural contexts.
+In addition, we note that the data collection for this project was conducted during the COVID-19 pandemic.
 Though we found support for most studies, our participants may show different risk-seeking behaviors compared to non-pandemic periods.
-As pointed out by Yue et al. (2020), households altered their risk preference and became more risk-averse due to the pandemic.
+For example, Yue et al. (2020) argued that households altered their risk preference and became more risk-averse due to the pandemic.
 Thus, the temporal specificity sets another constraint on generalizability.

-Finally, from a broader perspective, previous research and the current project focused predominantly on different components in the mental accounting theory.
 In this project, we aimed to systematically revisit experiments testing different accounts of the mental accounting framework reviewed by Thaler (1999).
-We focused on the empirical aspects of the singular problems, and did not go further to discuss implications for mental accounting theory as a whole, which was beyond the scope of this investigation.
-Therefore, the results of our replications for each of the problems should be interpreted separately and cautiously, and we encourage future research to go further and attempt broader theoretical integrations.
+We focused on the empirical aspects of the singular problems, and did not go further to try and discuss implications for mental accounting theory as a whole.
+Therefore, the results of our replications for each of the problems should be interpreted separately and cautiously.
+We also did not address the mental accounting tendency at the individual level.
+Following the suggestion from one of the reviewers, we encourage future research to delve deeper in this regard to undertake broader theoretical integrations and examine individual tendencies.
+We see much promise in further studies of the links between the different aspects of the mental accounting framework.

 Conclusion

 We examined the replicability of the mental accounting studies summarized by Thaler (1999).
-We successfully replicated 12 Problems, found mixed support for 3 Problems, and failed to find support for 2 Problems.
-Through the replication and extension, we examined the stability of the mental accounting effects and revealed that some effects were more complex than originally documented.
-We see much promise in further studies of the links among the different aspects of the mental accounting framework.
-We believe our reconstruction and reanalysis of classic experiments as well as our exploratory analyses could provide an inspiration and practical tools to stimulate further follow-up research to examine the mental accounting phenomenon as a whole.
+We successfully replicated 11 problems, found mixed support for 3 problems, and failed to find support for 3 problems, suggesting that mental accounting effects generally tend to replicate well but that some effects may be more complex and contextual than originally documented.
+We believe our reconstruction and reanalysis of classic experiments as well as our exploratory analyses provide an impetus and practical guide to stimulate further follow-up research to examine the mental accounting phenomenon as a whole.

 References

 Alston, J. M., & Rick, J. A. (2021).
-A beginner’s guide to Conducting reproducible research.
-Bulletin of the Ecological Society of America, 102(2), 1-14. https://doi.org/10.1002/bes2.1801
+A beginner’s guide to conducting reproducible research.
+Bulletin of the Ecological Society of America, 102(2), 1-14. https://doi.org/10.1002/bes2.1801c